Main Menu

 • What recent research or long-term studies done by the school are of interest to you?

-Medical School Application Tips:
+5 Medical School Application Tips

 Completing your medical school application is no easy feat, and it’s normal to feel confident about certain parts of your application and concerned about others.
-Below are our top-five tips to help you submit your best medical school application:
+Below are our top five tips to help you submit your best medical school application.

-1. Start Early
+#1 Start Early

-As daunting as this seems, you don’t need to do it alone!
-Meeting with a pre-health advisor early in your undergraduate studies can help you plan your pre-med classes and introduce you to on-campus resources designed specifically for pre-med students.
 The AAMC recommends that you meet with a pre-health advisor as early as your first undergraduate year.
 Many colleges have designated health-profession advisors who are members of the National Association of Advisors for the Health Professions (NAAHP), making it easier for you to find an advisor dedicated to your academic and extracurricular success.

-2. Build Your Profile
+#2 Build Your Profile

-There’s more to your application than transcripts and test scores!
+There’s more to your application than transcripts and test scores.
 Participating in volunteer activities and developing work experience are great ways to showcase your passions and personality in your application.

-3. Prepare and Study
+#3 Prepare and Study

 Like many aspiring medical school students, you’re preparing for the MCAT.
 If taking standardized tests is not your strength, that’s ok!
 There are several methods that can help you enhance your MCAT score, including: